Waling: Community radio

 Waling has two community radio stations.

 Radio Andhikhola 105.4 MHz is a cooperative community radio station which was formally inaugurated on 22 November 2007.
 This is the first radio station of the Syangja district and can be heard in neighbouring 15 districts.

-Community Radio Waling 89.2 MHz (CRW) is a non-profit entity established by the NGO - AGECO Nepal, with a mission to promote organic agriculture for protection of environment and ecological conservation.
+Community Radio Waling 89.2 MHz (CRW) is a non-profit entity established by the NGO - AGECO Nepal, with a mission to promote organic agriculture for the protection of the environment and ecological conservation.

 Government

 Waling is in the parliamentary constituency area number 2 of the Syangja district.
 In the constituent assembly election of 2008, Gopalman Shrestha of Nepali Congress got elected with 17247 votes.
-His nearest competitors in the election were Chakra Bahadur Parajuli of Communist Party of Nepal (UML) with 12173 votes and Deepa Bhusal of Communist Party of Nepal (Maoists) with 11824 votes.
+His nearest competitors in the election were Chakra Bahadur Parajuli of the Communist Party of Nepal (UML) with 12173 votes and Deepa Bhusal of the Communist Party of Nepal (Maoists) with 11824 votes.

 It also functions as the administrative center for the western Syangja district.
 Many government and other organizations have offices in Waling, including: